Krebrov001/Concord-SciFi/chapters/Visiting the Concord.md

 ---

 **Ashtar Sheran:**
 Precisely.
 These cities are monuments to human ambition, yes—but also mausoleums of lost wisdom and fractured souls.
-Even Earth — your homeworld, and the Imperium’s holy Terra — struggles beneath the weight of its own grandeur and endless war.
+Even Federation Earth — your homeworld, and the Imperium’s Holy Terra — struggles beneath the weight of its own grandeur and endless war.

 ---